The Ultrasonic FAQ

 When should solutions be changed?

-when the solution is visibly dirty or spent.
-A fresh batch of solution at each cleaning session is usually
+Cleaning solutions should be replenished when a noticeable decrease in cleaning action occurs, or when the solution is visibly dirty or spent.
+A fresh batch of solution at each cleaning session is usually not required.

 Why must I keep solution at the tank's level indicator?